-Even as a wedding planner, I’d be lying if I said I remained cool, calm and collected throughout organising my own wedding… We all get stressed from time to time and organising a large event like a wedding can become incredibly difficult.
+Even as a wedding planner, I’d be lying if I said I remained cool, calm and collected throughout organising my own wedding… Wedding stress is real.
+We all get stressed from time to time, and organising a large event like a wedding can become incredibly difficult.
 It’s important to make sure that the stress of your big day doesn’t ruin the planning process, it’s such an exciting time and the last thing you want is to feel overwhelmed or unhappy.

 If you’re concerned that your stress levels are getting the better of you, I’ve got a few tips to get you back on the right track…